 The Philippine Evergreen will do well in medium to low light conditions or indirect sunlight.
 She can even tolerate fluorescent lighting conditions.
 Direct, bright sunlight should be avoided as it can scorch the leaves.

 The Philippine Evergreen can tolerate less water than most other houseplants.
-Water the plant when the top 2 inches of soil are dry.
-When watering, remove the plant from its decorative planter and water with fresh water lightly and slowly from above, allowing water to soak through to the roots.
-Tip out any excess water before returning the plant to its decorative planter.
+Water the plant when the top 1-2 inches of soil are dry.
+When watering, water the plant moderately and slowly from above, allowing water to soak through to the roots, then tip out any excess water.
 Reduce watering during the cold season.
 Clean the leaves occasionally by wiping them down with a soft, damp cloth.

 Does well at room temperature between 60°F - 77°F. Keep the plant away from drafts and avoid cold temperatures.